NextScribe: History

-Computer Supported Spiritual Development
+Computer supported spiritual development

-Computer Supported Spiritual Development (CSSD) is a multidisciplinary study that can span research in multiuser gaming environments, sociology, psychology, spiritual life, artificial intelligence and other topics, but current research is most closely related to computer-supported collaboration as it applies to spiritual life and spiritual community.
+Computer supported spiritual development (CSSD) is a multidisciplinary study that can span research in multiuser gaming environments, sociology, psychology, spiritual life, artificial intelligence and other topics, but current research is most closely related to computer-supported collaboration as it applies to spiritual life and spiritual community.
 CSSD includes spiritual formation, but it is not limited to formation.

 Research

 Since its founding in 1997, NextScribe has conducted seminal research in CSSD in association with both Catholic and Protestant organizations.

 Some of NextScribe's most important research was conducted in 2002–2003 in partnership with the multi-denominational Youth Ministry and Spirituality Project (YMSP), funded by the Lily Endowment.

 Theology of work

 Within the Benedictine tradition of ora et labora (prayer and work), NextScribe's mission was established upon a "Theology of Work" that was composed for the project in 1997.
 Accordingly, NextScribe conceives creative technological development as a process of union with God as Creator.
 As an integral companion to Prayerbuddy, NextScribe established the Industrial Theology project in order to explore the theological basis for work and creativity, the right disposition of organizations that support work, and spiritual practices that might complete the union of a worker with God as Creator.